thinkspaces/thinkspaces-react/docs/database.md

 - Notes:

 Behind the scenes, the function adds a reference to the user in the Project document's team array.
+It also adds a reference to the project in the User document's teams array.

+#### Project().updateAdminUser(userInstance)

+Associates user with a project's admin in the database.

+Arguments:

+- `userInstance`: an instance of the User class.

+- Notes:

+Behind the scenes, the function adds a reference to the user in the Project document's admin array.
-It also adds a reference to the project in the User document's projects array.
+It also adds a reference to the project in the User document's admin array.

 #### Project().deleteTag(tagInstance)